Putney Arts Theatre LogoGroup 64 Logo

 COSTS

 Please note that this is an amateur production.
 You do not need to be a member of Putney Theatre Company to audition, but actors and crew will need to become a member of Putney Theatre Company to take part in the show.
 That cost is currently £30 a year.
+As a member you will have access to reduced ticket prices and other creative opportunities.
+There is no cost to audition.

 We encourage you to become a member of PTC anyway, even if not cast.